 - Massachusetts Research & Development Tax Credit: This is a tax incentive offered to small and medium sized enterprises for investment in research and development.

 How do you incorporate in Massachusetts?

 What is the process of business incorporation in Massachusetts?
 What type of documentation is required?
-These are some of the common questions that you will be confronted with if you planning to establish a new business in the state.
+These are some of the common questions that you will be confronted with if you are planning to establish a new business in the state.
 The following steps will enable understanding of the entire process:

 What type of business do you want to set up in Massachusetts?
-If you want to set up company in Massachusetts, you can choose to form Profit and Professional Corporations, Limited Partnerships (LP), Voluntary Associations, Limited Liability Partnerships (LLP), and Limited Liability Companies (LLC) among others.
-The type of business entity you want to form can be domestic or foreign entity.
+If you want to set up a company in Massachusetts, you can choose to form Profit and Professional Corporations, Limited Partnerships (LP), Voluntary Associations, Limited Liability Partnerships (LLP), and Limited Liability Companies (LLC) among others.
+The type of business entity you want to form can be a domestic or foreign entity.
 The forms and fee will be different for each type of entity.